 Rick, an Alaskan bush pilot, grew up on a small cattle ranch in rural Idaho, thereby exposing her to a world of cattle ranching, prairie lands, rugged canyons, and mountainous wonder.
 Idaho, like Alaska, is filled with stunning beauty and unending adventure.
 After a few years, they moved to Idaho where they still reside today.

 Rick and Sue overlooking Mackay Bar on the Salmon River

 Sue and Rags hiking above the Selway River

 Sue loved writing from an early age, starting with journals and moving on to an annual book-like Christmas letter that allowed her to share her adventures, and plenty of misadventures, with family and friends.
 Although she never submitted any of her work for publication, the idea of a book was always in the back of her mind.
 Life, however, tended to keep her otherwise engaged.
 A trip to Tanzania, however, lit a fire in her gut that drove her to finally put pen to paper.

 Africa is a wondrous magical land.
 Yet it is also harsh, unforgiving, and complex.
 The dark continent has a way of seeping into the blood, capturing the soul, and stealing the heart of anyone who steps upon its soil.
 Sue was no different.
 She returned to the states a changed person, full of passion to preserve Africa’s wildlife and bring awareness to the struggles of rural Africans.
-It is with this emotion and deep sense of urgency that she wrote Saving Africa’s Wildlife, Whatever it Takes: A Non-Hunters Awakening.
+It is with this emotion and deep sense of urgency that she wrote Cries of the Savanna.
+An adventure.
+An awakening.
+A journey to understanding African Wildlife conservation.

 Lilian, the Tanzanian Game Scout after climbing to the top of Chui Rock.